Archive for January 2008

 $725,000,000 Gundam

-Ever wondered how much it would cost to build a working, life-sized Gundam robot?
+Gundam -- Ever wondered how much it would cost to build a working, life-sized Gundam robot?
 At least $725 million for the parts and materials, according to an estimate published on the SciencePortal website run by the Japan Science and Technology Agency.
-The price tag for this giant humanoid, which would stand 18 meters (60 feet) tall […]
+The price tag for this giant humanoid, which would stand 18 meters (60 feet) tall and weigh 43.4 metric tons (nearly 100,000 lbs), does not include the cost of labor (this is where an extensive pool of robot slave labor comes in handy), nor does it include the cost of the infrastructure needed to support the machine once you are ready to climb aboard and take it for a walk.

 Power-assist robot suit for farmers

-As Japan’s dwindling ranks of farmers grow old, scientists are developing new ways to lighten their physical load and keep them productive.
-At the Tokyo University of Agriculture and Technology, a research team led by professor Shigeki Toyama has developed a wearable power-assist robot suit designed to boost the strength of farmers working in the […]
+Power-assist robot suit for farmers -- As Japan's dwindling ranks of farmers grow old, scientists are developing new ways to lighten their physical load and keep them productive.
+At the Tokyo University of Agriculture and Technology, a research team led by professor Shigeki Toyama has developed a wearable power-assist robot suit designed to boost the strength of farmers working in the field.

 Urbano-vegetal